Courtland Sutton Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 Matchup vs. Kansas City

-- In his four matchups against the Chiefs, Sutton's 73.8 receiving yards average is 30.3 more than his over/under for Sunday's game (43.5).
+- Sutton is averaging 73.8 receiving yards per game in four career matchups against the Chiefs, 30.3 more than his receiving yards prop bet over/under for Sunday's game (43.5).

 - Sutton, in four matchups, did not have a touchdown catch.

-- The 264.4 passing yards the Chiefs give up per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Chiefs are conceding 264.4 passing yards per game this year, the NFL's 22nd-ranked pass defense.

-- At 1.6 passing TDs allowed per game, the Chiefs defense is ranked 16th in the league.
+- The Chiefs have surrendered 18 touchdowns through the air (1.6 per game).
+They are 16th in the NFL in that category.

 Recent Performances

-- Sutton put together a 17-yard performance against the Chargers last week on two catches while being targeted three times.
+- In last week's game against the Chargers, Sutton was targeted three times and racked up two catches for 17 yards.

-- Sutton has caught five passes on eight targets for 55 yards, averaging 18.3 yards over his last three games.
+- Sutton has recorded 55 receiving yards (18.3 per game), reeling in five passes on eight targets over his last three games.

 Sutton's Denver Teammates